parodos-dev/serverless-workflows-config/docs/move2kube/README.md

 ```

 There is a variable required to be set in the `m2k-props` ConfigMap:
-* **NOTIFICATIONS_BEARER_TOKEN** - The token for sending notifications from the MTA workflow to RHDH notifications service
+* **NOTIFICATIONS_BEARER_TOKEN** - The token for sending notifications from the m2k workflow to RHDH notifications service

 To obtain the value for `NOTIFICATIONS_BEARER_TOKEN` use the value of the following command:
 ```bash